 When you work full time and you’re trying to also start or run a business on the side, it can feel like a lot.
 Especially if your job is draining and you get home at the end of a long day and just want to chill out.

-I know a guy who used to work full time in a job that drained him.
-He’d be head down, bum up getting his work done every day before heading home to retreat away on his own.
+My dad is a massive introvert who used to work full time in a job that drained him.
+He’d be busy at work every day before heading home to retreat away on his own.
 His weekends were spent sleeping, reading, and a myriad of other quiet activities, opting out of any social engagements.

-One day his wife bumped into one of his work colleagues who exclaimed that he was the life of the office and that life at home must be so full of laughter and silliness.
-Yes, sometimes, his wife said – slightly bemused – as she walked away wondering if this person was even talking about the same man.
+One day my mum bumped into one of his work colleagues who exclaimed that he was the life of the office and that life at home must be so full of laughter and silliness.
+Yes, sometimes, she replied – slightly bemused – as she walked away wondering if this person was even talking about the same man.

-Over the years, he has left the corporate world and started working on his own projects, meaning that he often spends a lot of the week in silence and solitude.
-This means that he has so much more energy for the weekends and he and his wife are always out and about socialising.
+Over the years, my dad left the corporate world and started working on his own projects.
+He often spends a lot of the week in silence and solitude.
+This means that he has so much more energy for the weekends with my mum.

 You wouldn’t believe he is the same person.